ken1000minus7/YADA/.github/ISSUE_TEMPLATE/bug_template.md

+---
+name: BUG Report
+about: Reporting Bug.
+title: "[BUG]: [Bug Title]"
+labels: bug
+---

 # Prerequisites

 Please answer the following questions for yourself before submitting an issue.

 - [ ] I am running the latest version
 - [ ] I checked the documentation and found no answer